Friday, January 10, 2020

 If he’s disabled, why do I hear him spryly clomping around on his back patio?

-Following the destructive earthquake, some businesses survived in tents and trailers.
+Downtown, some businesses survived in tents and trailers.
 Broken buildings were being rebuilt.
-We ran into Walter in front of the construction site of the largest new building.
+We ran into Walter in front of the construction site of the largest new building, a cinema complex.
 I had never seen him up close.
 He was handsome, with thick dark eyebrows.
 His chin and cheeks were covered with stubble of grey whiskers.

 Barbara and I looked at each other, our eyes locking.
 This was our first conversation with Walter.

 “He’s probably right,” we agreed.
-It became a reference for us, especially as we watched the large building become a centerpiece of downtown, featuring a cinema complex and popular location for retail including Peet’s Coffee.
+It became a reference for us, especially as we watched the large building become a centerpiece of downtown.

 “Remember what Walter said,” we would joke.
 Of course hoping against another disaster.